tarof429/stuckathome/docker/part2_using_docker.md

 A container is an instance of an image.
 You can have multiple containers for a single image running on your computer.

-Contianers and images are made possible through namespacing and control groups (cgroups).
+Containers and images are made possible through namespacing and control groups (cgroups).
 These are features of the Linux kernel.

 ## Listing containers